 In our now annual tradition, we are re-posting this list with more names and updated links.
 Most of the evidence for these authors has been collected only in Wikipedia.
 I have added new translations and new names over the past few years (especially among the philosophers).
 Always happy to have new names and links suggested.

-I received a link to the following in an email from my undergraduate poetry teacher the amazing poet and translator Olga Broumas.
-The post is on tumblr on a page by DiasporaChic, bit the original author who has already won my admiration is Terpsikeraunos.
+I originally received a link to the core list in an email from my undergraduate poetry teacher, the amazing poet and translator Olga Broumas.
+The post is on tumblr on a page by DiasporaChic, bit the original author is Terpsikeraunos.

 ** denotes names I have added

 Here is a list of Women philosophers with testimonia and fragments (with French translations and commentary).

 Aesara of Lucania: “Only a fragment survives of Aesara of Lucania’s Book on Human Nature, but it provides a key to understanding the philosophies of Phintys, Perictione, and Theano II as well.
 Aesara presents a familiar and intuitive natural law theory.
 She says that through the activity of introspection into our own nature – specifically the nature of a human soul – we can discover not only the natural philosophic foundation for all of human law, but we can also discern the technical structure of morality, positive law, and, it may be inferred, the laws of moral psychology and of physical medicine.
 Aesara’s natural law theory concerns laws governing three applications of moral law: individual or private morality, laws governing the moral basis of the institution of the family, and, laws governing the moral foundations of social institutions.
 By analyzing the nature of the soul, Aesara says, we will understand the nature of law and of justice at the individual, familial, and social levels.” – A History of Women Philosophers: Volume I: Ancient Women Philosophers, 600 B.C.-500 A.D., by M.E.
 Waith